hammmererer/AltePostAudio/README.md

 ⚠️ **Without this step, patches will not work!**

-The following Max libraries are required and included in the `dependencies/` folder:
+The following Max libraries are required:

 | Library | Purpose |
 |---------|---------|